 It's simple: showing up for lectures and paying attention to what is taught in class is the foundation of success for paralegal students.
 This greatly reduces the stress of struggling to figure things out on your own!

-Thank-you, Sadique for taking the time to talk with us!
-We're so proud of your performance in the Paralegal program, and your success out in the field.
-We wish you a long and rewarding legal career.
+Thank you Sadique for taking the time to talk with us!
+We're so proud of your performance in the paralegal program and your success out in the field.

 Learn More About Paralegal Training at Herzing College

-Herzing College offers Paralegal programs at both the Toronto and Ottawa campuses.
-The program is 12 months long, including a 4-week internship.
+Herzing College offers a paralegal diploma program at the Toronto campus.
+The program is 12 months long, including a four-week internship.
 Classes are available during the day and in the evening.